Peer Perspective Can Predict an Executive’s Success

 Peers, by contrast, need neither flatter nor fear the executive under examination.
 They also tend to be in the best place to evaluate the executive’s day-to-day performance.
 And even though they might still play favorites, peers are more likely to rate honestly out of a sense of professional integrity.

-We concluded that 360° surveys are a good tool for assessing an executive’s performance — and if you are looking to gauge future success in particular, pay close attention to peers’ ratings.
+We concluded that 360° surveys are a good tool for assessing an executive’s performance.
+However, you must be careful to avoid some common pitfalls of 360 surveys.
+If you are looking to gauge future success in particular, pay close attention to peers’ ratings.
 When paired with assessment tools, multi-rater surveys can provide a more objective picture of an executive’s future performance.